How to look after your website post-launch

 The importance of TLC

-Practice kindness to your website.
+Practice kindness to your website is the best way how to look after your website post-launch.
 Dynamic websites have many moving parts and a little maintenance is required after launch to make sure it stays safe, secure and up-to-date.
 Just as a car needs an annual MOT to keep it roadworthy, your website needs to stay webworthy to prevent hackers gaining access and to make sure that your site still represents your business as it should.

 At Cyberfrog, we predominantly develop using WordPress so here are a few tips to practice kindness and make sure your WordPress website maintains its integrity.